home-assistant/home-assistant.io/source/_integrations/plugwise.markdown

 ### Climate

 The [climate entity](/integrations/climate) is displayed for each zone that includes a thermostat.
-This can be any supported thermostat, such as the standalone Anna.
-For Adam, it represents each user-defined climate zone that contains the necessary devices, such as an Anna, a wired thermostat, or a combination of Jip or Lisa with one or more Tom/Floor devices.
+This can be any supported single thermostat such as the Anna or another type of wired-thermostat, Jip or Lisa combined with one or more Tom/Floor devices.
+Or a combination of for instance a Lisa, two Jips and several Toms in one large zone.

 #### Setting the HVAC mode